XenonCode - Documentation

 Timer functions are executed at a specified interval or frequency, but at most once per clock cycle.

-We can either specify an interval as in every N seconds or a frequency as in N times per second.
+as in every N seconds or a frequency

 Timer functions cannot be called by the user.
 They can only be defined, and the device will automatically call them at their appropriate time.